edstott/ES-synth-starter/doc/LabPart2.md

 	The call to `CAN_TX()` is not ideal either.
 	If you look in the library you’ll see that this function polls until there is space in the outgoing mailbox to place the message in.
 	So if you send a lot of messages at the same time, `scanKeysTask()` might get stuck waiting for the bus to become available.
 	It also not a thread safe function and its behaviour could be undefined if messages are being sent from two different threads.
 A queue is useful here too so that messages can be queued up for transmission.
-	Multiple threads can place messages on the queue because queue functions are thread-safe.

 	A new transmit thread is needed to read messages out of the queue and place them in the outgoing mailbox.
 	We still want to avoid polling the hardware in the transmit thread, so we can use a semaphore to indicate when a message can be accepted.